What are verrucae?

-It is important to remember that verrucae are a virus.
-Once your body figures out it is there and how to deal with it, it will resolve on its own eventually.
-A treatment that works for one person, may not work as well for another..
+It is important to remember that a verruca is a virus.
+Once your body figures out it is there and how to deal with it, it will eventually resolve on its own .
+A treatment that works for one person, may not work for another.

 What is verruca needling?

 Verruca needling has been around for decades, but it is only now becoming a frequently used treatment in podiatry.
 In order to carry out this procedure, your podiatrist will have undertaken specific advanced training in this subject.

 Dry needling is a minor surgical procedure, performed under a local anaesthetic.
 Once your foot is numb, a fine needle is used to puncture the lesion multiple times.
 The main aim is to stimulate an immune response to destroy the virus.
 The lesions do bleed during the procedure but this stops almost instantly once needling ceases.

 It is important to let your podiatrist know if you take any blood thinning medication.